Half-plane non-coexistence without FKG: Introduction

 \begin{theorem} Let $\mu$ be a translation-invariant, ergodic edge percolation measure on $\Z^2$ which has finitely many infinite clusters almost surely.
 Then the trichotomy of \Cref{thm:main} holds. \end{theorem}

 \Cref{thm:main2} applies to some models, such as the uniform spanning tree, which \Cref{thm:main} does not cover.
-We remark that there exist translation-invariant edge percolation measures on $\mathbb{Z}^2$ that almost surely have multiple, but only finitely many, infinite clusters.\footnote{For an example that almost surely has $2$ infinite clusters, one can modify the uniform spanning tree as follows.
+We remark that there do exist translation-invariant edge percolation measures on $\mathbb{Z}^2$ that almost surely have multiple, but only finitely many, infinite clusters.\footnote{For an example that almost surely has $2$ infinite clusters, one can modify the uniform spanning tree as follows.
 Sample a uniform spanning tree $H$ on the dilated infinite square grid $(2\mathbb{Z})^2$.
 Let $H^*$ be its planar dual (also a spanning tree), interpreted as a subgraph of the square grid $(1+2\mathbb{Z})^2$.
 By subdividing each edge in half, we can interpret $H \cup H^*$ as a subgraph of $\mathbb{Z}^2$; let $\mu'$ denote the resulting edge percolation measure on $\Z^2$.
 Notice that $\mu'$ is invariant under translations by $(2\Z)^2$ and always has exactly $2$ infinite clusters.
 Finally, let $\mu$ be the average of $\mu'$ and its translates by $(1,0),(0,1),(1,1)$; this guarantees that $\mu$ is $\mathbb{Z}^2$-translation-invariant, and of course it still always has $2$ infinite clusters.
-For $2<k<\infty$, we do not know of examples of translation-invariant edge-percolation measures that almost surely have $k$ infinite clusters.}
+One can modify this construction to obtain a larger finite number of infinite clusters.
+See also the similar construction in \cite{garcia2026connected}, where the possible number of ends is also discussed. } After the present paper appeared in preprint, Tim\'ar~\cite{timar2026parabolic} generalized \Cref{thm:main2} and showed that half-plane coexistence is a criterion that distinguishes parabolicity from hyperbolicity.

-We record the following corollary for self-dual measures.
+We record the following corollary of \Cref{thm:main2} for self-dual measures.

 \begin{corollary} Let $\mu$ be a self-dual, translation-invariant, ergodic edge percolation measure on $\Z^2$ that almost surely has only finitely many infinite clusters.
 Then $\mu_{\hp}$ almost surely has no infinite cluster.